Generations-in-the-workplace-1

 Potentially the most impactful generation in the workplace moving forward.
 These will be our future leaders over the next few decades.

-The Gen Y/ Millennial phrase was first developed by William Strauss and Neil Howe the well-known American sociologists.
-Born between 1980-2000, the members of Gen Y are naturally shaped by technology.
+The Gen Y/ Millennial phrase was first developed by William Strauss and Neil Howe, the well-known American sociologists.
+Born between 1980-2000, Gen Y are naturally shaped by technology.

-They like to achieve.
-Brought up by baby boomers and Gen X; Gen Y folks are confident and self-assured.
-They want to achieve and expect a high level of engagement from their employers.
-By the way, be prepared to be challenged from the initial interview and interaction you have with them.
+• Result focused generation - they want to achieve and expect a high level of engagement from their employers.
+Be prepared to be challenged from the initial interview and interaction you have with them.

-Remember they have been brought up by a generation who taught them that anything is possible.
+They have been brought up by a generation who taught them that anything is possible.
 This point comes out strongly in our workplace report (if you would like a copy its available here ).
-Though you may think you have a stable workforce, think again particularly if you have a high percentage of your work force that fall into this age bracket.

 If you would also like to subscribe to our blog, which features in Feedspot's Top 100 Recruitment blogs, to receive up-to-date and relevant information, please click the link below.